Mastercard to investigate allegations against Pornhub | Technology

 Mastercard to investigate allegations against Pornhub

-Visa did not immediately respond to a request for comment.
+Ackman also asked American Express Co to take action, though the company's cards aren't accepted on the site.
+Visa said it is aware of the allegations and is "actively engaging with the relevant financial institutions to investigate," while also engaging directly with MindGeek.

+"If the site is identified as not complying with applicable laws or the financial institutions' acceptable use policies and underwriting standards they will no longer be able to accept Visa payments," the company said in a statement.
 American Express said it has a longstanding global policy that prohibits acceptance of its cards on digital adult content websites.

 Ackman suggested it should be made illegal for porn sites to post videos before they are reviewed by a monitor, and until the ages and consent of participants have been validated.
 In its response, Pornhub said it has a vast team of human moderators who manually review "every single upload," as well as automated detection technologies.
 It did not say how many people were part of its review team.